zalmoxisus/redux-devtools-extension/README.md

 On the options page you may enable actions filtering and specify either actions to be hidden or shown in DevTools.
 If the latter is specified, other than those actions will be hidden.
 You can overwrite theese settings for an individual project using `actionsBlacklist` and `actionsWhitelist` [config options](#API).
 #### How to disable/enable it in production
 On the options page you may enable the extension to be injected in all pages or you may specify the pages urls to be injected in.
 Use regex values and new line as a separator.
-#### How to open Redux DevTools in a new window
-Right click on the page and open it from the context menu.
+A good practice would be to add a condition for including the extension - a variable in localStorage or a url query, which will use only the developers.
 #### How to persist debug sessions across page reloads
 Just add `?debug_session=<session_name>` to the url.
 #### How to include it in chrome apps and extensions